Partial Differentiation

 The Gradient

-Once all partial derivatives at exist, we say is partially differentiable at .
-We can then collect these derivatives into a single vector — the gradient.
+When is partially differentiable at , its partial derivatives can be collected into a single vector — the gradient.

 The gradient of at a point is the column vector of all partial derivatives: